 PM Narendra Modi unveils 12-point plan to strengthen Asean-India cooperation

-The 12-point plan unveiled by Modi for strengthening Asean-India cooperation covers areas ranging from connectivity to digital public infrastructure (DPI) and counter-terrorism
+The 12-point plan unveiled by Modi for strengthening Asean-India cooperation covers areas ranging from connectivity to digital public infrastructure.

 The 12-point plan unveiled by Modi for strengthening Asean-India cooperation covers areas ranging from connectivity to digital public infrastructure (DPI) and counter-terrorism.
 It envisages establishing multi-modal connectivity and an economic corridor that links India, Southeast Asia, West Asia and Europe.